 Though this point may sound obvious, promoting yourself something that many find an uncomfortable or alien task.
 Remember, the interview is your chance to demonstrate why you are the best person for the job.
 Employers see a job vacancy as a problem, a gap that needs to be filled, so you need to market yourself as the solution to their problem.
 You should know your CV and the job description inside out.
 Use these documents to guide you through the interview, and pick examples of your experience or education that demonstrate why you would be successful in the role.
 Be sure to tailor each pitch to the job you’re applying for.
 Pick the examples that fit best with not only the role but also the company and its values.

 Using the STAR method to answer interview questions

-Once you’ve got to know your CV and the role you’re interviewing for, you must prepare for interview questions.
+Once you have got to know your CV and the role you are interviewing for, you must prepare for interview questions.
 Each time you reference one of your skills you should support it with an example to prove to the interviewer that your skills are genuine.
 A popular technique for illustrating your skills is the Star Method:

 Situation: Give some context to the story you’re about to tell, outline where you were and why you were there.

 Task: Describe what you were doing and if you faced any challenges whilst doing it.

 Action: Then explain the actions you took to complete the task and how you tackled any challenges you faced.